FAQs

 MCU FAQs – FT90x

 We saw performance as a feature that could differentiate Bridgetek Chip from others in the market, especially in applications such as multimedia.
 The FT900 is a true 0 wait state solution even at maximum core clock speed (100MHz) offering performance of 3.1DMIPs/MHz.
-As a result, designers can have a blazing fast chip coupled with excellent connectivity options, Ethernet, USB, CAN bus, as well as a camera interface.
+As a result, designers can have a blazing fast chip coupled with excellent connectivity options such as Ethernet, USB, CAN bus, as well as a camera interface.

 Package: QFN/LQFP | CAN | Ethernet | Camera | SD | I2S | Others* | |